 For men that suffer from Andropause and Low-T, Bio-Identical Testosterone can be an absolute game-changer.
 Testosterone Deficiency leads to a whole range of symptoms which impair male wellness and deplete vitality, such as sexual dysfunction, increased body fat, reduced exercise capacity, depression, and more.
 That doesn’t mean that Testosterone Treatments are for everyone, however.
-When used when not necessary, Testosterone Patches, Creams, and Injections come with some major risks.
+When used when it is not necessary, Testosterone Patches, Creams, and Injections come with some significant risks.

-What Is Andropause and How Does It Impact Male Health and Virility?
+What is Andropause and How Does it Impact Male Health and Virility?

-What Are the Benefits of Testosterone Therapy for Men with Low-T?
+What are the Benefits of Testosterone Therapy for Men with Low-T?

 For men with impaired Testosterone Production, Prescription Testosterone Therapy for Hypogonadism can produce some fantastic results.
 For these patients, Bio-Identical Testosterone has been shown to relieve inflammation, reduce the risk of diabetes, improve blood pressure, balance cholesterol, and help patients maintain cardiovascular health and muscle mass while alleviating depression and improving psychological health.

-Originally, Testosterone Treatments were provided primarily to younger patients with Testosterone Deficiency, whether caused by Primary Hypogonadism or Secondary Hypogonadism.
+Initially, Testosterone Treatments were provided primarily to younger patients with Testosterone Deficiency, whether caused by Primary Hypogonadism or Secondary Hypogonadism.
 Today, the range of patients treated with Prescription Testosterone has grown dramatically to include aging patients dealing with Andropause.
-There is tremendous debate going on right now regarding the use of Testosterone Therapy for Andropause.
+There is a tremendous debate going on right now regarding the use of Testosterone Therapy for Andropause.

 How Does Testosterone Therapy Impact Natural Testosterone Production?

-Even among patients that utilize Testosterone Therapy for Andropause, Bio-Identical Testosterone does have some side-effects.
+Even among patients that utilize Testosterone Therapy for Andropause, Bio-Identical Testosterone does have some side effects.
 For one, it impacts the sensitive Pituitary-Testicular Axis.
 When you take Prescription Testosterone, this suppresses your natural Testosterone Production.
 The body recognizes that Testosterone Levels are elevated and sends signals to suspend the secretion of Testosterone Precursors, most notably Follicle-Stimulating Hormone and Luteinizing Hormone.
 These hormones not only control Testosterone Production, but they also manage sperm count, fertility, and testicular size.
-Many doctors prescribe supplementary treatments such as HCG Injections or Clomiphene Citrate to counteract the suppressive effects of Bio-Identical Testosterone.
+Many doctors prescribe additional treatments such as HCG Injections or Clomiphene Citrate to counteract the suppressive effects of Bio-Identical Testosterone.

 How Does Testosterone Abuse Affect Health?